 - U.S. Marines are always in a state of readiness to attack and are always prepared to attack in a very short time.

 - The US Army has a much larger scale compared to the US Marines.

-Above is the answer for “When was the army established?” as well as all the information related to the United States Army.
-We do hope that this article can be beneficial for you in every way.
-And don’t hesitate to take our free Army ASVAB practice test to pass the exam and join the Military.
+The answer to the question “When was the army established?” is provided above, as is all information about the United States Army.
+We hope that this article is useful to you in every way.
+Don’t forget to take our free Army ASVAB practice test if you want to pass the exam and join the military.